orgPatentRoot/DeepLearningCertificate/README.md

 ## Research track

-More advanced candidates may use our our hardware and mentorship resources to conduct original research and to publish it in a lightweight fashion (i.e., on the arXiv, or here).
+More advanced candidates may use our hardware and mentorship resources to conduct original research and to publish it in a lightweight fashion (i.e., on the arXiv, or here).

 ### Business
 For those who are more business oriented we will work with you to design a novel deep learning architecture using state-of-the-art methods on our GPU cluster using i.e. Tensorflow.